Iowa State vs. Kansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Iowa State and its opponents have scored at least 57.5 points -- this matchup's over/under -- only once this season.
+- Iowa State has combined with its opponents to put up more than 57 points just once this season.

-- The two teams combine to average 47.3 points per game, 10.2 less than the over/under in this contest.

-- The 57.8 points per game these two squads have allowed to opponents this season are 0.3 more than the 57.5 over/under in this contest.
+- The combined points per game average of the two teams, 47.3, is 9.7 points fewer than Saturday's over/under.

+- This contest's total is 0.8 points fewer than the 57.8 these two squads combine to give up per game in 2021.

-- Cyclones games have an average total of 48.0 points this season, 9.5 fewer than Saturday's over/under.
+- The Cyclones and their opponents score an average of 48.0 points per game, 9.0 fewer than Saturday's total.

-- In 2021, games involving the Jayhawks have averaged a total of 52.8 points, 4.7 fewer than this game's set over/under.
+- The 57 over/under in this game is 4.2 points above the 52.8 average total in Jayhawks games this season.

 Iowa State Stats and Trends

-- Iowa State's games this year have gone over the total in one out of three opportunities (33.3%).
+- Iowa State's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- Iowa State is 1-1 against the spread and 1-1 overall when the team churns out more than 476.5 yards.
+- In games that Iowa State amasses more than 476.5 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Cyclones have turned the ball over one more time (6 total) than the Jayhawks have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.